angular/angular/aio/content/guide/cli-builder.md

 You can see an [example](https://github.com/angular/angular-cli/blob/ba21c855c0c8b778005df01d4851b5a2176edc6f/packages/angular_devkit/build_angular/src/tslint/index.ts#L107) of how the `tslint` builder reports progress.

-In our example, the copy operation either finishes or is still executing, so there’s no need for a progress report, but we can report status so that a parent builder that called our builder would know what’s going on.
+In our example, the copy operation either finishes or is still executing, so there’s no need for a progress report, but you can report status so that a parent builder that called our builder would know what’s going on.
 Use the `context.reportStatus()` method to generate a status string of any length.
 (Note that there’s no guarantee that a long string will be shown entirely; it could be cut to fit the UI that displays it.)
 Pass an empty string to remove the status.